VeronicaSalm/cmput466-project/scripts/extract_data/README.md

 ## extract_tweets.sh

-This script runs `extract_tweets.py` multiple times to extract all tweets for our dataset, storing them in folders in the TwitterDataset repository.
+This script runs `extract_tweets.py` multiple times to extract all tweets for our dataset, storing them in folders in the TwitterDataset repository (https://github.com/VeronicaSalm/TwitterDataset).
 This script uses relative paths which would need to be changed if the script were to be run again.

 #### Running Instructions
 ```